 The Authority of God

 Sometimes a person will ask, “Who gave God the right to tell man what do?”
 The person who asks this question does not understand the inherent nature of God’s authority.
-As we have seen, no one gave Him the right to rule.
-Further, no one can deny Him His power.
+As we have seen, His authority was given to Him by no one.
+Further, no one can deny Him His authority.
 We must be willing to submit to God’s authority.